ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4.rst

 RC Input
 ========

-The R3 pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF which requires a true UART connection.
-However, bi-directional protocols which include telemetry, such as SRXL2 and FPort, when connected in this manner, will only provide RC without telemetry.
+The R3 pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
+However, FPort, when connected in this manner, will only provide RC without telemetry.

 - PPM/SBUS/DSM/SRXL attach to R3 pin.
 - FPort must use UART6 or UART4.
 See :ref:`common-FPort-receivers`.